-From time to time, the Board may amend the CTMRD boundaries: (1) to include parcels annexed into or to exclude parcels taken out of the service areas of the affected water purveyors (which determines the CTMRD Service Area and those parcels that are subject to the remediation fee); and, (2) to approve revisions to the CTMRD Contaminant Boundary.
-The Boundary Amendment Ordinance (Attachment 1) identifies those areas annexed into or excluded from the service area boundary during calendar year 2021.
+From time to time, the Board may amend the CTMRD boundaries:

+(1) to amend the CTMRD Service Area boundary based on those parcels annexed into and those parcels removed from the Service Area by the affected water purveyors, which parcels are then subject to the remediation fee.
+The Boundary Amendment Ordinance (Attachment 1) identifies those parcels annexed into and those parcels removed from the Service Area boundary during calendar year 2022; and

+(2) to approve revisions to the CTMRD Contaminant Area boundary.

-Service Area Boundary - NRS 540A.250 specifies that the CTMRD service area boundary shall include the wholesale and retail service area of any water company with wells located in the contaminated area (i.e. within the contaminant boundary).
-Truckee Meadows Water Authority (TMWA) operated wells within the contaminant boundary therefore the CTMRD service area boundary proposed here incorporates that portion of the TMWA wholesale and retail service area interconnected to those wells.
+Service Area Boundary - NRS 540A.250 specifies that the CTMRD Service Area boundary shall include the wholesale and retail service area of any water company with wells located in the contaminated area (i.e. within the Contaminant Area boundary).
+Truckee Meadows Water Authority (TMWA) operated wells within the Contaminant Area boundary; therefore the Service Area boundary proposed here incorporates that portion of the TMWA wholesale and retail service area interconnected to those wells.

-The 2021 calendar year CTMRD Service Area Boundary (upon which the 2022 remediation fees are based) includes all or part of these water purveyor service areas:
+The 2022 calendar year CTMRD Service Area boundary (upon which the 2023 remediation fees are based) includes all or part of these water purveyor service areas: